How to Make an Offer to Buy a House

 Can Anything Go Wrong After My Offer is Accepted?

 A seller accepting an offer from a buyer does not guarantee that the purchase will be plain sailing through to completion.
-Some common reasons for sales not completing include:

 - Gazumping: This is when the seller accepts a higher offer from another buyer after they’ve accepted your offer.
 Unfortunately, there is nothing legally to prevent this from happening.